 White False Indigo is an erect native perennial forb growing from 3 to 6 feet high on mostly smooth stems with ascending branches in the upper part of the plant.
 Shoots of early spring resemble and may be mistaken for Asparagus.

 The leaves are trifoliate (sometimes with 5 leaflets) with each leaflet oblanceolate (longer than wide, broadest above the middle, tapering to the tip) to ovate, with smooth margins, bluntly pointed to rounded tips, narrowed bases, the leaflets not stalked, but the leaf is on a stalk that has a pair of small stipules at the base of the stalk.
 Leaves dry to a black color.

 The inflorescence is a tall raceme of stalked flowers atop the stem and held high above the upper leaves.
 There are small bracts below the inflorescence.

 The flowers are perfect, 1/2 to 3/4 inch long, and are on short stalks with white corollas.
 The green calyx is tubular with 5 pointed lobes while the corolla forms a pea-type flower consisting of 5 petals where the larger upper banner petal turns upward and reflexes backward toward the calyx.
-There are two lateral petals and two keel petals that house and hide the reproductive parts, which consist of 10 stamens with yellow anthers and a single style.
+There are two lateral petals projecting forward and two keel petals between them that house and hide the reproductive parts, which consist of 10 stamens with yellow anthers and a single style.
 Large insects such as bumblebees can force open the keel petals where they touch together to reach the pollen contained inside.